parbasu/tableau/european_social_survey/README.md

 The European Social Survey (ESS) collects survey data on social attitudes across over 30 European nations.

 It is used to track how attitudes have changed over time and how they vary between countries in Europe.
+A typical example of a question is the following:

+How confident are you in your own ability to participate in politics?

+Not at all confident  1
+A little confident    2
+Quite confident       3
+Very confident        4
+Completely confident  5
+(Refusal)             7
+(Don’t know)          8.

-It runs every two years and the first survey was conducted in 2002.
+The survey runs every two years and the first one was conducted in 2002.
 As of now, 9 rounds have been completed, the most recent one took place in 2018.
 A list of participating countries can be found [here](https://www.europeansocialsurvey.org/about/participating_countries.html).

 All the data is freely available for non-commercial use.
 You just have to do a quick email registration.
 I'll get into that in a bit.